Date of Award:

 Abstract

 In recent decades, landscape design theory has been affected by an increase in pro-environmental values.
-Currently, concepts of ‘sustainability’ and ‘ecosystem services’ exert a strong influence.
-These concepts involve sustaining current human behaviors within the constraints of ecological limits and maintaining or enhancing the goods and services that humans receive from ecosystems, respectively.
-In this way, they are most characteristic of anthropocentric environmental worldviews with high degrees of concern for the instrumental values of ecosystems, which are indicative of shallow ecology.
+Largely, this trend has been associated with notions of ‘sustainability’ and ‘ecosystem services.’
+These notions involve sustaining current human behaviors within the constraints of ecological limits and maximizing the benefits that humans receive from ecosystems, respectively.
+In this way, they involve high evaluations of the instrumental values of ecosystems, yet remain predominantly anthropocentric.
+As such, they are characteristic of shallow ecology worldview.

 Checksum